Mrpi314tech/CustomChat/README.md

 ## Customization

 Tailoring CustomChat to your requirements is a breeze.
 You can personalize the chatbot's name and incorporate keywords to suit your preferences.
-Simply access the "Name" file and modify it with your desired name.
+Simply type the code ```CustomChat.change_name('Your Name Here')```  to modify the name.
 Additionally, to integrate your own keywords, initiate CustomChat and input "edit" to follow the prompts.

 ## Restrictions

 CustomChat offers flexibility in managing permissions.
 Should you wish to impose restrictions, such as prohibiting users from executing commands, you can effortlessly adjust settings in the configuration file.
-By toggling values from True to False, you can define the level of access granted to users.
+By running the code ```CustomChat.set_config()``` you can easily adjust the permissions to what you want.

 ## Capabilities